Tag: postcards

 Art, Comics, Germania August 18, 2014

-This post visually documents a recent walking tour of Berlin’s Staadt Mittee area with local resident and linguist Mailef as my guide.
-The plan was to see the graffiti and traces of an artists’ commune (kunsthaus) and to visit Renate comics shop and bibliothek which has been located there since the early 1990s, in order to look at some of the German kunst comicbuchs (art comics) in stock.
+This post documents a recent walking tour of Berlin’s Staadt Mittee area…with friend, local resident and interpreter Mailef as my guide.
+The plan was to see the graffiti and traces of an artists’ commune (kunsthaus).
+I also wanted to visit Renate comics shop and bibliothek which has been located there since the early 1990s.
+I thought it would be good to purchase some German kunst comicbuchs (art comics) there!

 Finding the Tacheles building.
 (Photo-© 2014 Louise Graber)